c-guzman/cipher-workflow-platform/README.md

 ## Annotation Files

 Annotation files are typically FASTA and GTF files for various genomes / species.

-CIPHER's ChIP-seq pipeline does not work with Ensembl chromosome names (eg. 1, 2, 3 instead of chr1, chr2, chr3) and thus must be converted before use.

 **Gencode**: http://www.gencodegenes.org/ (human and mouse genomes)